-And what a lunch it was!
 Plate upon plate of delicious homemade dishes continued to arrive at the table.
 By this time, we were all friends, so the family-style lunch was a perfect ending to a great day.
 Take my word for it that this is not a light lunch.
 It is definitely worth saving room for, so be sure to factor that into your eating strategy throughout the day.

-In case you’re thinking that the €150 price tag is a lot, remember that the tour includes 3 factory tours with full tastings, an enormous lunch, wine, transportation, insurance and “FOOD COMA!!!!”.
+In case you’re thinking that the €170 price tag is a lot, remember that the tour includes 3 factory tours with full tastings, an enormous lunch, wine, transportation, insurance and a food coma.
 It’s packed with value and I assure you it is worth it.

+Like this post?
+Why not save it on your Pinterest board to share with others?
 (Disclosure: We attended this tour as guests of Italian Days Food Tour.
 As always, all opinions are my own.)

 Planning is the most important part of any successful trip.
 Do it the easy way: